MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tests-wifi.md

 - Stress tests: Tests run in a tight loop using an LE device may cause pairing or unpairing to fail.
 - Running Wi-Fi and Bluetooth audio coexistence tests without disconnecting from any VPN sessions will cause failures.

+- BM64 EVB has the following 2 known test failures:

+  - `BluetoothTests::TaefWiFiAudioScenarioTests::A2DPWiFiCoexTest`
+  - `BluetoothTests::TaefWiFiAudioScenarioTests::HFPWiFiCoexTest`